Photo by Andrew Skudder on Flickr.com

-He and his team also developed a successful skirt and demonstrated a practical hovercraft in continued use during the early 1950s.
+He and his team also developed a successful skirt and demonstrated a practical hovercraft that continued in use during the early 1950s.

 Technologies used for building a boat, plane, and helicopter were gathered in one vehicle.

-Such as a helicopter; using fans hovercraft gathers a cushion of air underneath itself and floats along on top of it.
+Like a helicopter, hovercraft use fans to gather a cushion of air underneath themselves and float along on top of it.

-Such as a plane; using propellers, hovercraft generates thrust and moves forward.
-Using these engineering principles hovercrafts stay above water and land obstructions, making the vessels magnificently amphibious.
+By using these engineering principles, hovercrafts stay above the water and land obstructions, which makes them magnificently amphibious.

 The hovercraft can glide just as easily over water, land, or ice.

-In addition, reduced friction and water resistance make it possible to gain much higher speeds than a ship.
+In addition, reduced friction and water resistance make it possible to reach much higher speeds than a ship.

-Cheaper than helicopters but much more costly to preserve than ships and vessels of comparable cargo capacity.
-For the amount of fuel, they take and the upkeep costs, combined with a need for common comforts to the mode of travel, it isn’t a feasible way of transportation in a majority of instances.
-And so the dream of travel by hovercraft tragically was not feasible.
+cheaper than helicopters but much more costly to preserve than ships and vessels of comparable cargo capacity.
+For the amount of fuel they use and the upkeep costs, combined with the need for common comforts in the mode of travel, it isn’t a feasible way of transportation in the majority of instances.
+And so the dream of traveling by hovercraft tragically was not feasible.
 They’re exceptionally loud as well, which can be an issue both for travelers and individuals living close to the ports where they operate and is certainly a downside for “covert” military operations.

-See the documentary video below from Mustard for the very detailed and professionally visualized history of hovercrafts.
+See the documentary video below from Mustard for a very detailed and professionally visualized history of hovercrafts.